QQ Browser: QQ Browser 8.0 (2014)

 In November 2014, QQ Browser released the official version of 8.0.
 The new version redesigned the appearance of the browser and added a series of new features to improve the smoothness of the browser.

 QQ Browser 9.0 (2015)

 In June 2015, QQ Browser 9.0 was released.
 Based on the Chromium V43 engine, it achieved a 0.3 second cold boot and a 0.1 second hot boot.
 The web page reached "seconds open".

 QQ Browser 9.3 (2016)

 In January 2016, QQ Browser 9.3 was released, and the engine was upgraded to Chromium V47, which optimized the startup speed and web page opening speed.

 QQ Browser 9.6 (2017)

 On October 18, 2017, QQ Browser 9.6 was released and the engine was upgraded to Chromium V53.

 QQ Browser 9.7 (2018)

 Latest version of QQ Browser based on Chromium 53.

+QQ Browser 11.x series (2020)

+The 11.x series, released in 2020, introduced performance enhancements, improved synchronization features, and deeper integration with Tencent services.

+QQ Browser 12.x series (2022)

+Released in 2022, the 12.x series focused on productivity features and enhancements to browsing performance.

+QQ Browser 13.x series (2023)

+The 13.x series, released in 2023, introduced user interface updates and further performance optimizations.

+QQ Browser 14.x series (2024)

+In 2024, the 14.x series added support for modern web standards and improved security features.

+QQ Browser 19.x series (2025)

+The 19.x series, released in 2025, introduced AI-assisted features along with improvements in speed, privacy, and overall performance.

+QQ Browser 20.x series (2026)

+The 20.x series, introduced in 2026, with continued updates focusing on performance, integrated AI features, and user experience improvements.